-The University of Tennessee requires prospective students to self-report their unofficial high school transcripts, grades, and optional standardized test scores.
-Upon admittance and confirmation of enrollment with UT, students will be required to send official transcripts and—if choosing to include them—standardized test scores.
+The University of Tennessee requires prospective students to self-report their unofficial high school transcripts, grades, and standardized test scores.
+Upon admittance and confirmation of enrollment with UT, students will be required to send official transcripts and standardized test scores.

 Reporting High School Grades in SRAR:

 Students must report their grades exactly as they appear on high school transcripts.
 For this reason, you will need to have an unofficial copy of your high school transcript when entering grades into SRAR, and we require you to upload the unofficial copy you used to enter your grades.
 Your unofficial high school transcript can be uploaded to either the SRAR itself, or in your Go Vols Portal.